TranNhatTan14/Obsidian/Resources/Vocabulary/pertain.md

 4. While we’re brainstorming, let’s focus on ideas **pertaining** to the main topic.
 5. Laws that **pertain** to environmental protection are being strengthened.

-### IELTS-Specific Tips

-Using "pertain" in writing or speaking shows advanced vocabulary.
-Use it to describe connections or relevance, such as in Task 2 essays discussing relationships between policies and outcomes.

 ### Personal Connection

 In your field of AI and genetics, the word "pertain" can often describe